 This procedure is mandatory for all BBF, BSF, BSUK officials, staff and members.

 Responsibility for ensuring that these procedures are followed rests ultimately with the Executive Boards of the BBF, the BSF and BSUK.
 Clubs and leagues are also responsible for ensuring that concerns raised in relation to their members are handled in accordance with this procedure.
 Failure to adhere to these procedures should be considered a disciplinary offence.

-It is essential that young people and vulnerable adults are as able to make a complaint as an adult would be.
+It is essential that young people and vulnerable adults are able to make a complaint.
 Everyone within the sports should be familiar with this procedure, and should make them as easy to use as possible.
 The rights of the young person or vulnerable adult involved should be protected and their safety ensured throughout the process.
 Just as importantly, all parents and guardians of young people involved in the sports need to be assured any concerns they raise or complaints they make regarding the welfare of a young person will be dealt with in the appropriate way.
 Those with caring responsibilities for vulnerable adults require similar assurance.

 The Joint Safeguarding Complaints Procedure must be followed when a concern or complaint is received from any participant, official or staff member, or someone responsible for the welfare of a participant (such as a parent, guardian or carer), and:

 - the concern or complaint involves someone under the age of 18 or a vulnerable adult, and

 - the concern or complaint is deemed to be a safeguarding matter by the relevant Club Welfare Officer

 - Resolve locally in an informal manner